ysmoradi/MicroOptimizationBenchmark/README.md

 [SlowCode](https://github.com/ysmoradi/MicroOptimizationBenchmark/blob/master/MicroOptimizationBenchmark/Program.cs#L28-L40) has reflection, uses Task instead of ValueTask.
 It also suffers from boxing and uses class intead of struct.

 I'm going to compare its performance with [FastCode](https://github.com/ysmoradi/MicroOptimizationBenchmark/blob/master/MicroOptimizationBenchmark/Program.cs#L43-L55) which uses struct instead of class, it uses direct method call instead of reflection and it uses ValueTask instead of Task.
-It also uses struct instead of class.

 SlowCode performs reflection and other bad codes 100 times, and every 100 iterations only took 48.459 us!